Mohd-Fazal-khan/EarthWise/README.md

 ### Data Storage

-- All soil readings are stored per user in Firebase Firestore under the `soilReadings` collection.
+- All soil readings are stored per user in Firebase Firestore under the `Readings` collection.

 ### Network Connectivity